DTJF/cmakefbc/Usage.md

 details).
 Find here some specials regarding the FB adaptions.

 This package binds the FB compiler in to the CMake build system.
-It supports two ways to use the compiler:
+It supports two ways how to use the FB compiler:

 - Direct compiling (.bas to binaries), and
 - indirect compiling (.bas to .c).